 One notable aspect of Boxhall's description of the collision sequence is his mention of "full speed astern".
 Although he did not hear it called out as he approached the bridge, he puts the words in Murdoch's mouth during the conversation with Captain Smith, saying that he ran "the engines full astern" (US Inquiry) "reversed the engines" (British Inquiry) and "Full Speed Astern, Sir, on the Port Engine" (BBC interview October 1962).

-However Boxhall is the only one to mention the full astern order.
-Quartermaster Robert Hichens was at wheel and only heard the order "hard-starboard" when he testified at both inquiries.
-Quartermaster John Olliver (only questioned at the US Inquiry) only heard "hard a port" as he arrived on the bridge Frederick Barrett, Leading Fireman working in boiler room 6 only reported 'the red-light signal to stop' (US Inquiry).
+However Boxhall is the only one person to mention the full astern order.
+Quartermaster Robert Hichens was at the wheel and only heard the order "hard-a-starboard" when he testified at both inquiries.
+Quartermaster Alfred Olliver (only questioned at the US Inquiry) only heard "hard a port" as he arrived on the bridge.
+Frederick Barrett, Leading Fireman working in boiler room 6 only reported 'the red-light signal to stop' (US Inquiry).
 Trimmer Thomas Dillon in the engine room reported the engines were "stopped" after the collision and then "half a minute" later "they went slow astern."
 (British Inquiry)

-Reasons it most likely Boxhall's "full speed astern" did not happen:
+Reasons that most likely Boxhall's "full speed astern" did not happen:

 1. No first-hand eyewitness testimony to the order being given (from those in the bridge/engine room/boiler rooms)